There are currently 3 comments and 2 photos online for this walk.

 Start point: 51.1145 lat, -1.8226 long

-From the Wheatsheaf, turn left and walk along the road through village.
-After 300 yards, pass post box and, 60 yards on, turn right through wood gate to right of cattle grid.
+With your back to the Wheatsheaf, turn left and walk along the road through village.
+After 300 yards, pass phone box and, 60 yards on (just before post box), turn right through wood gate to right of cattle grid.
 Bear to left of house on to path.
 Cross two footbridges and then main bridge over the river Avon 40 yards on.

 |Avon Bridge to The Avenue|